Syrian Civil War Fast Facts

 August 6, 2012 - Syrian Prime Minister Riyad Hijab's resignation from office and defection from Assad's regime is read on Al Jazeera by his spokesman Muhammad el-Etri.
 Hijab and his family are said to have left Syria overnight, arriving in Jordan.
 Hijab is the highest-profile official to defect.

-August 9, 2012 - Syrian television reports that al-Assad has appointed Health Minister Wael al-Halki as the new prime minister.
+August 9, 2012 - Syrian television reports that Assad has appointed Health Minister Wael al-Halki as the new prime minister.

 October 3, 2012 - Five people are killed by Syrian shelling in the Turkish border town of Akcakale.
 In response, Turkey fires on Syrian targets and its parliament authorizes a resolution giving the government permission to deploy its soldiers to foreign countries.